fivetran/dbt_aws_cloud_cost/README.md

 #### Step 1: Prerequisites
 To use this dbt package, you must have the following:

-- At least one Fivetran AWS Cloud Cost connector syncing data into your destination.
+- At least one Fivetran AWS Cloud Cost connection syncing data into your destination.
 - A **BigQuery**, **Snowflake**, **Redshift**, **Databricks**, or **PostgreSQL** destination.

 ##### Databricks dispatch configuration